- WordPress.com and WordPress.org

 - Moving a Blog

-Learn how to: change your current WordPress.com blog URL to another (blogA.wordpress.com to blogB.wordpress.com), move from WordPress.org, move to WordPress.org, transfer your WordPress.com blog to another account, or setup a Site Redirect to your new domain.
+Learn how to: change your current WordPress.com blog URL to another (blogA.wordpress.com to blogB.wordpress.com), move from WordPress.org, move to WordPress.org, transfer your WordPress.com blog to another owner, or set up a Site Redirect to your new domain.

 It's your content; you can do whatever you like with it.
 This support doc explains the various ways to transfer your content to another blog or platform and explains how to backup your site.